-In a World of Work survey, 70 percent of respondents felt that a letter or email from an employee’s manager was an effective way to communicate a salary increase.
+A letter or email from an employee’s manager is an effective way to communicate a salary increase.
 Especially if the note complements a salary increase discussion with the employee’s manager, which should also always accompany a salary increase, the letter is an effective communication tool.

 The Manager's Role in Communicating the Raise

 The manager’s role in communicating the employee’s salary increase is the critical factor.
 The manager must communicate why the employee is receiving the raise, the amount of the raise, and where that places the employee’s new base salary.

 It is strongly recommended that the discussion about the salary increase focus on the strengths and contributions for which the organization is rewarding the employee with the increase.
-The meeting is also an excellent opportunity for the manager to discuss with the employee what she hopes to see in her performance continue over the next year.
+The meeting is also an excellent opportunity for the manager to discuss with the employee what he or she hopes to see in the employee's performance continue over the next year.

 If there are areas to improve that would make the employee's contribution even more significant, the manager should mention them during the meeting.
 Having just received a salary increase, the employee is receptive to suggestions for improvement.
 This is especially true if the improvements will make the employee eligible for a larger salary increase during the next performance time period.

 In this sample salary increase letter, the manager has met with the employee so the letter is confirming what the employee already knows.
 The interaction allows the employee to ask questions.
 It allows the manager to explain the company’s pay and reward philosophy as well.

-The above study found that compensation professionals believe that 40 percent or fewer of employees understand basic company information related to reward strategies and philosophy.
+Few employees completely understand basic company information related to reward strategies and philosophy.
 Further, employees do not understand how much base salary, benefits, and variable compensation such as bonuses, cost the employer or how they support the company's pay philosophy.
 The manager plays a role in informing employees of the company's pay philosophy.
 For example, all raises are merit increases.

 Salary Increase Letter Sample